dclelland/urbit-mac/README.md

 - Pier location/desk mounting?
 - Updates via App Store/Sparkle
 - Multiple planets/moons/comets etc...?
-- Note the ames port can be specified as an argument
+Note the ames port can be specified as an argument, should just increment
 - Fix sandboxing: `urbit` wants to write to `/tmp`